geekgod382/CodeEditor/README.md

 ## Code Editor — Live In-Browser (HTML/CSS/JS)

 Minimal, self-contained code editor that runs inside the browser and an isolated backend for other languages using Docker.
 Save and load your work as a JSON file.
+This project uses Supabase for authentication and database.

 ### Features
 - **Multiple editors**: HTML/CSS, JavaScript and backend languages like C and Python (Ace Editor with Dracula theme)
 - **Live preview**: Run output in a sandboxed `<iframe>`
 - **Inline tests**: Execute optional JS tests alongside your code
 - **Save/Load**: Persist to `localStorage` and download/upload a `.json` project file
+- **Login**: To login with your email and save your work on cloud
 - **Keyboard shortcuts**: `Ctrl+Enter` run, `Ctrl+S` save
 - **Accessible tabs**: Arrow-key navigation and proper ARIA roles